Will You be the Disruptor or the Disrupted in 2019?

 Teams want to be able to make better decisions with data, at speed, for various initiatives across the enterprise.
 The data and information received from every touch point, click and digital exhaust is relevant insight that allows companies to engage and identify the next best action for consumers, enabling personalization at scale.

-“Organizations need to leverage a dynamic data platform that brings agility and continuous innovation to the entire enterprise in order to build and deliver a modern brand experience for customers,” Wang explains.
+“Organizations need to leverage a data platform that brings agility and continuous innovation to the entire enterprise in order to build and deliver a modern brand experience for customers,” Wang explains.

 Digital Business Models Create a Winner-Takes-All-Market